ivoGanev/DatamuseKotlin/README.md

 ## Create a Datamuse query

-The most easy way to create a query is using the buildWordsEndpoint { } function.
+The most easy way to create a query is using the endpoint builder function.

 ```kotlin
  /*